SerratedSharp/SerratedJQ/SerratedJQLibrary/SerratedJQ/readme.md

 ### Troubleshooting

-RequireJS is used by embedded.js, and this requires some scripts such as jQuery to be included before embedded.js or otherwise be included using require instead of a `<script>` block.
+- RequireJS is used by embedded.js, and this requires some scripts such as jQuery to be included before embedded.js or otherwise be included using require instead of a `<script>` block.
+- Support for IL Linker Trimming is possible with appropriate configuration.
+SerratedJQSample demonstrates a project where the Release build implements IL Linker trimming, along with configuration to demonstrate suppressing trimming where necessary such as for the API client models used in reflection based deserializers.
+A more refined solution would use compile time serialization source generators to eliminate use of reflection based JSON deserializers.
+- Support for AoT compilation has not been tested.

 ## Usage

 Types suffixed with "Plain" seek to implement the jQuery API as-is.
 Some liberties for security or consistency have been taken, such as not providing a `$()` equivalent, but rather providing separate `.Select` and `.ParseHtml` methods to ensure parameters are never interpreted as HTML when not intended, as this can be a security pitfall.
-Seperate `.ParseHtml` and `.ParseHtmlAsJQuery` methods disambiguate pitfalls where jQuery ParseHtml can sometimes return an HtmlElement instead of a jQuery object.
+Separate `.ParseHtml` and `.ParseHtmlAsJQuery` methods disambiguate pitfalls where jQuery ParseHtml can sometimes return an HtmlElement instead of a jQuery object.

 Opinionated non-Plain API's are planned for future implementation which would more closely align with a typical .NET framework API.